AndreHathora/inference-profiling/blog_inference_latency.md

 Model loading is an important component of cold-start latencies for LLM inference.
 Several key factors contribute to model loading times and present interesting optimization opportunities:

-**Memory Bandwidth Bottlenecks**: While we don't consider model loading in our benchmarks, since it is only a one time cost, it is still important to understand the breakdown.
+While we don't consider model loading in our benchmarks, since it is only a one time cost that ends up being dominated by request-based latencies, it is still important to understand the breakdown.
 The Qwen 2.5 7B and DeepSeek R1 Distill models each require ~10.8 GB of GPU memory for their BF16 weights, while the GPT OSS 20B uses only ~10.6 GB due to its MXFP4 quantization format.
 Loading times can be broken down into the following steps:

 1. **Storage Read**: Reading model weights from Disk into system RAM.
 Modern PCI-e 4.0 NVMe drives achieve in the order of ~3.5-7 GB/s sustained sequential reads, so transferring our ~10.8 GB safetensors files take approximately 1.5-3 seconds in a best case scenario, driven by sequentiality of the data and drive performance.